 Pencil cases aren’t allowed during test sessions.
 Only bring the essentials: no highlighters or colored pens.

-Staying hydrated, kids.
 Your brain won’t function well when you’re thirsty.
-Thankfully, you can bring water in a clear bottle.
-No labels though, and you need to keep in in the bag during the test.
+Thankfully, you can bring water in a clear bottle to the JLPT test sites.
+No labels though, and you need to keep it in the bag during the test.

-Every JLPT exam centers are different, and that means you don’t know what you’re expecting.
+Every JLPT exam center is different, and that means you don’t know what you’re expecting.
 The JLPT sections are all timed, but during the tests, you’re not going to hear any countdowns or warnings.
 The proctors will only say, “Time’s up.
 Put your pencils down.”

 The only indicator of how much time you have left is through the wall clock — if they provide one.
 Some test centers may hang their clock on your back or somewhere where it’s hard for you to see it.
 Some might even cover the clock.
 Moving your head around will raise suspicion and waste your precious, limited time.
 Tough choice, right?